Wednesday July 30, 2014

 Each head of this vision is connected to the others, and each is justified by the others, and each begins with the manifesto of Edmund Burke, the Cassandra that hurled a prophetic curse at the French Revolution.
 In 1790 he predicted it would end in tyranny, at the hands of “sophisters, economists, and calculators,”10 and he was right: the mechanistic philosophy and practice of the French revolutionaries must have ended in horror and the gallows,11 and it did.

 Burke’s insistence upon the relevance of sentiment in a scientific age has been at the core of modern conservatism ever since.
 Burke is also famous for his fight against arbitrary power.
 That was the point of his ten year fight to impeach and convict Warren Hastings, Governor of Bengal, in the House of Commons.
-And Burke, as a Protestant Irish, but probably a crypto-Catholic, was deeply moved by the sufferings of minority communities.
+And Burke, as a Protestant Irishman, but probably a crypto-Catholic, was deeply moved by the sufferings of minority communities.
 He supported free trade with Ireland and a relaxation of the penal laws on the Catholics, and for his trouble lost his House of Commons seat in Bristol.
 Burke defined what it meant to be a self-conscious conservative, living in the modern world but conscious of holding in his heart a sacred trust from the ancestors even while preserving that inheritance for generations yet unborn.

 We minimize force because the principle and daily practice of limited government is the bulwark against tyranny.
 We believe that government is force, and that the government that governs least governs best not least because it uses less force.
 We believe that limited government with its separation of powers, its rights and its laws that restrict the powers of government, is a defense in depth against the powerful.
 The powerful always get to have an advantage over the weak.
 Just as a small country well supplied with defensive works and obstacles can make life very expensive for a powerful invading army, so the defensive works of law and custom can provide shelter against the hurricane of fire from the shock troops of the great powers in the land.

-We honor the transcendental because it is through reflection on the infinite, at the horizon of the known world, that humans try to understand the meaning and purpose of their own lives and the group of humans within which they live and die.
+We honor the transcendental because it is through reflection on the infinite, at the horizon of the known world, that humans try to understand the meaning and purpose of their own lives and the community of humans within which they live and die.
 There cannot be certain knowledge of the world, its origin, its workings, its purpose, its meaning.
 Thus all the speculations that men and women have created about the ultimate things amount to declarations of faith.
 All living things seem to have a purpose.
 Humans, as self-conscious living things are anxious to know their seeming purpose so that they might consciously seek it.
 They must be allowed the space to do so, each in his or her own way.

 We encourage human flourishing because to live is to grow and flower, to fruit and seed, and then to fade away.
 All the paraphernalia of human life, whatever else they might mean, come down to life and its recurrent rhythms.
 We conservatives believe that the best way to encourage flourishing is by voluntary social cooperation.
 We believe this partly from language, from the understanding that the root of “social” and “society” is the Latin “socius,” meaning “companion.”
 We believe this partly from experience, from the record of the voluntary social cooperation in the economy of the last two hundred years.
 We believe this partly from faith.
 We believe that friendliness is a good thing, capable of infinite extension, and force is a bad thing, for use only in emergency.